oscos/launch_school/rb100/ruby_basics/exercises/exercise_11.md

 ```

 Similaritities:
-1. All 3 problems contain the
+1. All 3 exercises contain the
 [#split](https://ruby-doc.org/core-2.7.0/String.html#method-i-split)
-instance method which dvides the string "s" into substrings, delimited by
+instance method which dvides the string "s" into substrings, which in these
-either whitespaces or commas, and return a new array object.
+three exercises are delimited by either whitespaces or commas, and return
+a new array object.
 2. All 3 problems contain the
 [#inspect](https://ruby-doc.org/core-2.7.0/String.html#method-i-inspect)
 instance method which returns a string representation of the array object